Hearthstone: Expansions and Adventures

+To avoid power creep with the large number of cards, Blizzard adopted a "Year" moniker in 2018 to identify when expansions rotate and retire from Standard format, such that only cards from the current and previous year may be used for Standard format, while Wild allows all cards to be used.
+Since 2021, Blizzard has also modified the Core card set to rotate out older cards and bring new cards from expansions.

 Development

 Conception

-The development of Hearthstone at Blizzard was inspired by two directions, according to developer Eric Dodds: a desire for Blizzard to develop something more experimental with a smaller team in contrast to their larger projects, and the shared love of collectible card games throughout the company.
+Hearthstone was developed by Blizzard Team 5 and published by Blizzard Entertainment.
+The development of the game was inspired by two directions, according to developer Eric Dodds: a desire for Blizzard to develop something more experimental with a smaller team in contrast to their larger projects, and the shared love of collectible card games throughout the company.
 Blizzard executives, around 2008, had considered that their revenue was primarily sustained on three well-established properties (the Warcraft, StarCraft, and Diablo series), but saw the rise of small independent developers with highly successful projects, representing a shift in the traditional video game model.
 To explore this new direction, Blizzard brought a number of people into "Team 5", named after being the fifth development team formed at Blizzard.
 Initially, the team had between 12 and 15 members, in contrast to other Blizzard games with teams in excess of 60 members.
 By November 2015, the team had 47 members.

 Of the game types they explored, Team 5 soon focused on the collectible card game approach, given that many on the team and in Blizzard had played such games since their introduction.
 The team found it natural to build the card game around the existing Warcraft lore; according to production director Jason Chayes, Warcraft was already a well-known property, and the depth of characters and locations created for other games in that series made it easy to create cards inspired by those.
 They also saw that new players to Warcraft may be drawn into the other games through playing Hearthstone.

 The team was able to pull concepts and art from the pre-existing World of Warcraft Trading Card Game, first published in 2006 by Upper Deck and later by Cryptozoic Entertainment; when Hearthstone was near completion, in 2013, Blizzard terminated its license with Cryptozoic as to favor their pending digital card game.
 The addition of heroes, an aspect from the previous trading card game, was found to help personalize the game for the player to allow players to discover useful combinations of cards for each hero.